heyuanmni/heyuanmni.github.io/_pages/about.md

 I am a PhD student at MIT co-advised by [Bryan Bryson](http://brysonlab.mit.edu) and [Paul Blainey](http://blainey.mit.edu).
 Trained as a molecular biologist 🧬, microbiologist 🦠, immunologist 🧫, and artificial‑intelligence scientist 🤖, I focus on using AI and optical biology to study functional genomics and metagenomics at the host–microbe co‑evolutionary interface.
 I use high‑throughput experimentation, novel molecular tools, and AI to illuminate the “dark matter” of biology, namely the following:

 1. **Use AI and biochemistry to study bacterial and viral evolutionary dynamics** under host immune pressure and to mine novel biological systems from metagenomic data.
-2. **Develop novel molecular tools and tricks** to unlock hidden dimensions of biology, such as *in vivo* genomic perturbation effects that provides resolution to resident immune cell defense.
+2. **Develop novel molecular tools and tricks** to unlock the hidden dimensions of biology, such as *in vivo* host cell perturbation effects in bacterial pathogenesis.
 3. **Leverage computer vision and high‑content optical screening** to explore uncharted aspects of cell biology and uncover novel mechanisms of pathogen sensing and control.

 # 🔥 News